fieldtrip/website/development/project/opm_helmet_design.md

 {% include image src="/assets/img/tutorial/opm_helmet_design/individual3.png" width="600" %}

 The axes of the coordinate system are not aligned with the voxels in the MRI volume.
 Furthermore, we don't know for sure that the voxels are isotropic, i.e., uniform in size.
-For the subsequent image processing we want the voxels to be exactly 1x1x1 mm hence we reslice the MRI.
+For the subsequent image processing we want the voxels to be exactly 1x1x1 mm, hence we reslice the MRI.

     cfg = [];
     mri_resliced = ft_volumereslice(cfg, mri_realigned);